Davvos11/spotify-optimiser/README.md

 # Spotify Optimiser
-Checks if you skip or finnish the songs that you listen to.
+Checks if you skip or finish the songs that you listen to.
-If you finnish it, the song will be added to a playlist, in order to create an _optimised_ playlist.
+If you finish it, the song will be added to a playlist, in order to create an _optimised_ playlist.

 **Example**:
 ```